seeruk/foldup/notes/01-foldup.md

 # Foldup

 So, what is Foldup?
-It's a backup tool for containers that uses cloud storage buckets.
-Docker + Bucket = Foldup.
-It's not exclusively for Docker though I guess?
+It's a backup tool that utilises cloud storage buckets for storage.
+Although it was initially going to be designed to backup Docker Volumes, it makes more sense to make it a more generic tool that can just backup folders in a directory.

-The aim is for Foldup to be a flexible tool, able to run in multiple environments (locally / k8s, un-opinionated), that should make backing up volumes from containers to some kind of cloud storage bucket really easy.
+The aim is for Foldup to be a flexible tool, able to run in multiple environments (locally / docker / k8s, un-opinionated), that should make backing up volumes from containers to some kind of cloud storage bucket really easy.

 Here's the general idea of how it would work: